AcalaNetwork/truffle-tutorials/token/README.md

 </details>

-As the Echo smart contract is ready to be compiled, we can use the `yarn build` command (like we did in the [hello-world](../hello-world/package.json)) to compile the smart contract, which will create the `build` directory and contain the compiled smart contract.
+As the Token smart contract is ready to be compiled, we can use the `yarn build` command (like we did in the [hello-world](../hello-world/package.json)) to compile the smart contract, which will create the `build` directory and contain the compiled smart contract.